see memory

 Once upon a time, memory was believed to be a perfect recording of our past—a fixed and reliable archive of who we are.

-Every day, people lived their lives shaped by these memories, unaware that what they recalled was not always the full truth, but rather a story their brain constantly rewrote.
+People lived their lives shaped by these memories, unaware that what they recalled was not always the full truth, but rather a story their brain constantly rewrote.

 One day, scientists discovered that memory is not fixed—it is fluid, shaped by trauma, emotion, and even external forces like stress and environment.